 Attention!
 Most contact forms will not be protected by CleanTalk if this option is disabled!

-Switches CleanTalk plugin to use encrypted (SSL) connection to reach CleanTalk servers.
+Switches CleanTalk plugin to use encrypted (SSL) connection to reach the CleanTalk Cloud.

 Displays the number of all SpamFireWall check requests near the CleanTalk icon since plugin installation.

 Helps to resolve issues with cache plugins.
 A unique GET variable will be added to the URL if a visitor was blocked by SpamFireWall.

 The plugin shows SpamFireWall blocking screen for any bot, except allowed bots (Google, Yahoo and etc.).